opentripplanner/OpenTripPlanner/smoke-tests/Readme.md

 make build-atlanta
 ```

-After the graph is build you can then run OTP with:
+After the graph is built you can then run OTP with:

 ```
 make run-atlanta